PS-Kingori/astro-blog/src/content/blog/post-1.md

 ---
-title: Approach to getting things moving.
+title: Getting things moving.
 Simple vs Easy.
 excerpt: How approaching solutions to problems impacts the eventual output.
 TLDR easier tends to be faster, simpler more sustainable.
 publishDate: 'Apr 29 2024'
 isFeatured: true